• Post a Project

 Source: XFunnel

-Original research and data-led content is also valuable.
-Journalists particularly appreciate data-led content, which means that those types of assets are more likely to get published in the authoritative third-party publications that AI favors as sources.
+Original research and data-led content are also valuable.
+Journalists particularly appreciate data-led content, so those types of assets are more likely to be published in authoritative third-party publications that AI favors as sources.
 Diverse publishers and writers will also cite your original research, which contributes to the web of mentions that convinces AI of your authority.

 Bylined thought leadership op-eds and expert commentary interviews still play a significant role in driving prominence in AI search results.
 These types of pieces showcase your knowledge and depth of understanding, helping AI view you as experts in your niche.